michaldziurowski/go-performance-tools/README.md

 ![trace_concurrent_2.png](trace_concurrent_2.png)

 As expected this looks different slightly different.
-There is no initial work related to reading whole file (see how all goroutines are "working" from the beggining?), there is more garbage collections going on (characteristic saw pattern in heap section) and if we click through activities in proc section we will see that instead of locking related activitis now there is a lot of other activities.
+There is no initial work related to reading the whole file (see how all goroutines are "working" from the beginning?), there is more garbage collection going on (characteristic saw pattern in heap section) and if we click through activities in proc section we will see that instead of locking related activities now there is a lot of other stuff.

-But what are those other activities ?
-Which one of them takes the most time (CPU time, not necesserely "real" time)?
+But what are those other activities?
+Which one of them takes the most time (CPU time, not necessarily "real" time)?

 To answer those question we will create a CPU profile of runtime of our application.
 Once again we will do it using test tool but it would also be possible to do it explicitly in code.